Timeless and Universal

 Triskele

 Triskele This symbol exists all around the world.
-It appears across many cultures and generations in quite a few incarnations, the most common of which are the three interlocking spirals and the three human legs spiralling out symmetrically from a common center.
-Similar forms are the three number sevens or figures composed of three-pronged protrusions.
-Although it does appear in many ancient cultures, it is most commonly accepted as a symbol of Celtic origins, depicting the Mother Goddess and the three phases of womanhood, namely, maiden – innocent and pure, mother – compassionate and nurturing, and crone – old, experienced and wise.
+It appears across many cultures and generations in quite a few incarnations, the most common of which are the three interlocking spirals and the three human legs spiraling out symmetrically from a common center.
+Similar forms are the three number sevens or any figure composed of any three-pronged protrusions.
+Although it does appear in many ancient cultures, it is most commonly accepted as a symbol of Celtic origins, depicting the Mother Goddess and the three phases of womanhood namely; maiden – innocent and pure, mother – compassionate and nurturing, and crone – old, experienced and wise.

 Turtle

-Turtle In many Native American folk legends, the turtle is credited for saving mankind from the Great Flood.
-It has come to represent Maka, the immortal Earth Mother who quietly carries the heavy burden of humanity on her back.
+Turtle In many Native American folk legends, the turtle is credited for saving all of mankind from the Great Flood.
+It has come to represent Maka, the immortal Earth Mother who quietly carries on her back the heavy burden of humanity.
 Many turtle species have thirteen sections to their underbelly.
-These thirteen sections represent the thirteen moons, which is why the turtle is associated with the lunar cycles and the powerful energies of the female.
-Native Americans believe that the turtles will take care of and protect humankind if they take care of and protect Mother Earth.
-We are reminded that just as the turtle cannot be separated from its shell, we humans cannot separate ourselves from the results of what we do to Mother Earth.
+These thirteen sections represent the thirteen moons which are why the turtle is associated with the lunar cycles and the powerful energies of the female.
+Native Americans believe that the turtle will take care and protect humankind if they take care and protect Mother Earth.
+We are reminded that just as the turtle cannot be separated from its shell we humans cannot separate ourselves from the results of what we do to Mother Earth.

 The Celtic Motherhood Knot

-The Celtic Motherhood Knot The Celtic Motherhood Knot symbol, also known as the Celtic Mother’s Knot, shows two hearts continuously intertwined in a knot such that the lines do not seem to have any openings.
+The Celtic Motherhood Knot The Celtic Motherhood Knot symbol, also known as the Celtic Mother’s Knot, shows two hearts that are intertwined continuously in a knot such that the lines do not seem to have any openings.
 It denotes a parent and a child in an embrace and has one heart placed lower than the other.
 The children can be represented in the symbol by placing dots at any place inside or outside the knot, with one dot signifying one child.
-The symbol is associated with the Madonna and Child and represents the deep, unbreakable, eternal and enduring bond of love a mother and her children share.
+The symbol is associated with the Madonna and Child and represents the deep, unbreakable, eternal and enduring bond of love shared by a mother and her children.

 Yellow Cactus Flower

-The Celtic Motherhood Knot In Native American tribes, the cactus plant, especially the yellow cactus flower, is a mother symbol and represents unconditional maternal love.
-Even in flower symbolism, the cactus flower is associated with endurance, as the plant can stand up to the elements and survive in very hot and arid conditions.
-The yellow cactus flower symbolizes a mother’s supreme patience, providing her child with selfless, enduring love and protection in all life situations.
+The Celtic Motherhood Knot In Native American tribes, the cactus plant, especially yellow cactus flower, is a mother symbol and represents the unconditional maternal love.
+Even in flower symbolism, the cactus flower is associated with endurance as the plant can stand up to the elements and survive in very hot and arid conditions.
+Yellow cactus flower symbolizes a mother’s supreme patience as she provides selfless, enduring love and protection to her child in all situations of life.

-These symbols of motherhood are unique to the cultures from which they came, yet we find curious and uncanny (minute) similarities that seem to suggest a universal kinship among human thought patterns related to motherhood and its symbolism of.
+These symbols of motherhood are unique to the cultures from which they came, yet we find curious and uncanny (minute) similarities that seem to suggest a universal kinship among human thought patterns related to motherhood and the symbolism of it.

 Circle

 circle Another pictogram used by the Native Americans to covey the concept of motherhood is a woman symbol surrounded by a circle.
 The circle has been the basis of a number of symbols.
-Without a beginning or an end, having no breaks or holds, it represents the unending cycle of life and the all-inclusive universe.
-The circle symbolizes family ties and closeness when used as a motherhood symbol.
+Being without a beginning or an end, having no breaks or holds, it represents the unending cycle of life and the all-inclusive universe.
+When used as a motherhood symbol, the circle symbolizes family ties and closeness.
 It signifies the welcoming, loving and protective embrace of a mother.
-Another version of this motherhood symbol is the mother and child symbol, where the woman within the circle has the symbols for a girl and boy positioned by its side.
+Another version of this motherhood symbol is the mother and child symbol where the woman within the circle has the symbols for a girl and boy positioned by its side.